-The audience contains customers that are at the beginning of a customer journey, meaning that these customers have just recently made a purchase with and have not yet become recurring customers.
+These customers are at the beginning of a customer journey, meaning that these customers have just recently made a purchase with and have not yet become recurring customers.

-The definition of a First time buyer can be set by you when setting up your Voyado environment.
-The default setting is that contacts have made their 1st purchase during the last 10 months, which are included in this group (12 months is the default time for when a contact becomes a defecting customer).
+The definition of a first time buyer can be set by you when setting up your Engage environment.
+The default setting is that contacts have made their first purchase during the last 365 days, which are included in this group (365 days is the default time for when a contact becomes a defecting customer).

-When a customer makes an additional purchase, they will be considered a Recurring customer.
-You may set the threshold of becoming a Recurring customer to whatever number of purchases you like, and you may also set the number of months of non-purchases to any duration you like.
-This means that you have control over which type of customer should be considered a First time buyer.
+When a customer makes an additional purchase, they'll be considered a recurring customer.
+You may set the threshold of becoming a recurring customer to whatever number of purchases you like, and you may also set the number of months of no purchases to any duration you like.
+This means that you have control over which type of customer should be considered a first time buyer.

-These customers have made several purchases and are considered to know your brand and stores, proving this by returning to you, online or in your stores.
+These customers have made at least two purchases over the last 365 days and are considered to know your brand and stores, proving this by returning to you, online or in your stores.

-It is possible for you to adapt the definition of a Recurring customer when setting up your Voyado environment.
+You may adapt the definition of a recurring customer when setting up your Engage environment.
 You have the option to state how many purchases a customer needs to make before being considered recurring, together with the time of inactivity from the latest purchase until the customer is considered defecting.

 These customers have made a new purchase after being considered lost.
-If they make another purchase they will be moved to recurring.
-If they do not place a purchase for some time, they will become defective again.
+If they make a second purchase, they will be moved to recurring.
+If they don't purchase for some time, they'll counted as defective again.

-These customers have made at least one purchase in the past but have not been purchasing for a while.
-They are not considered lost yet but may need some attention.
+These customers have made at least one purchase in the past but not for a while.
+They're not considered lost yet but may need some attention.

-You can select the number of days of inactivity that should be considered a defecting behavior when setting up your Voyado environment, the default time is 12 months.
+You can select the number of days of inactivity that should be considered a defecting behavior when setting up your Engage environment.
+The default time is 365 days.

-These customers have made at least one purchase in the past but are now considered lost.
-They have not made purchases for quite some time.
+These customers have made at least one purchase in the past but are now considered lost since they haven't purchased for quite some time.

-You can select the number of days of inactivity that should be considered a lost customer when setting up your Voyado environment, the default time is 18 months.
+You can select the number of days of inactivity that should be considered a lost customer when setting up your Engage environment.
+The default time is 545 days.

-The filter will impact the entire page, both graph, and table.
+The filter will impact the entire tab, both graph, and table.